25 PhD Scholarships in the ARC Centre for Next-Gen Architectural Manufacturing

 In addition, you will have access to domain experts in partnering international institutions such as University College London, Institute for Advanced Architecture of Catalonia Barcelona, the Royal Danish Academy of Fine Arts Copenhagen, and Bauhaus University Weimar, further enhancing your research and networking opportunities.

-You may be based at either UNSW in Sydney (Built Environment School or Business School), or Swinburne University of Technology in Melbourne (School of Design + Architecture), with the degree awarded from the university where you are enrolled.
+You may be based at either UNSW in Sydney (Built Environment School or Business School), Swinburne University of Technology in Melbourne (School of Design + Architecture), of University of Adelaide (School of Architecture and Civil Engineering) with the degree awarded from the university where you are enrolled.
 The scholarship offers $35K per year for 3 years, with the potential for top-up scholarships and onsite industry training, providing you with financial support and professional development opportunities.

 The timeline for commencing your PhD varies, with multiple start dates available in 2023 and 2024, allowing you to choose a timeline that fits your needs and availability.